badly-drawn-wizards/uct-stm32-template/README.md

   artifacts under the `dist` directory.
 It is irrelevant if you do not use git.
 You should be using git.

-- `.dir-locals.el` - Tells Emacs about my project.
+- `.dir-locals.el` - Tells Emacs about the project.
 It is irrelevant if you do not use Emacs.
 You don't have to use Emacs, but it is really cool.